Based on verified manufacturer specs and CNCRouterInfo's database of 85+ scored machines.

 Feed rate = 0.04 × 18,000 × 2 = 1,440 mm/min

 Start at 1,440 mm/min.
 If the cut sounds clean and you see chips (not powder), you're in the zone.
 Increase feed 10–15% to test; if chatter appears, back off.
+Based on CNCRouterInfo's testing data, most hobby machines with proper chip load settings achieve 80-90% of the surface finish quality of industrial CNC routers — the remaining gap is almost entirely down to spindle runout, not feeds and speeds.

 Surface Feet Per Minute (SFM): The Machinist's Way